noodldocs/noodldocs.github.io/extending/create-lib.md

 npm run dev
 ```

-Part of the development flow is to load the accompaning Noodl tests project that we can use to develop and test our module.
+Part of the development flow is to load the accompanying Noodl tests project that we can use to develop and test our module.
 First launch Noodl.

 Next choose **Import existing project** at the bottom of the page.